rockset/rockset-mongo/README.md

 # Rockset-mongo

 Helper tool for onboarding very large MongoDB collections into Rockset, targeting collections exceeding 200GiB.
-It uses Rockset's highly scalable S3 connector to accelerate the initial load, then sets up Rockset to stream data continuously from Rockset directly.
+It uses Rockset's highly scalable S3 connector to accelerate the initial load, then sets up Rockset to stream data continuously from MongoDB directly.

 ## How to run